RasaHQ/rasa/docs/tutorial.rst

     $ python -m rasa_nlu.train -c config_spacy.json

+If you want to know more about the parameters, there is an overview of the :ref:`section_configuration`.
 After a few minutes, rasa NLU will finish training, and you'll see a new dir called something like ``models/model_YYYYMMDD-HHMMSS`` with the timestamp when training finished.